parbeshmaurya/META-Tag-Extractor/README.md

 META Tag Extractor turns a large list of URLs into a structured SEO audit report—extracting metadata, headings, canonicals, HTTP status, and potential issues at scale.

-Instead of manually opening each page and checking its source code, the skill processes 10, 100, 1,000+ URLs and returns the key SEO elements in a structured CSV report.
+Instead of manually opening each page and checking its source code, the skill processes 10, 100, and more URLs and returns the key SEO elements in a structured CSV report.

 It extracts:
 META Title